wyjxx/vision-index/README.md

 # Vision-Index

-`Vision-Index` is a small local image indexing project.
+`Vision-Index` is a local-first image indexing and retrieval project.

-It scans images from `gallery/inbox`, analyzes them with a local vision-language model through Ollama, stores structured metadata in SQLite, stores embeddings in Chroma, and provides semantic image search in a simple FastAPI dashboard.
+It ingests images from `gallery/inbox`, extracts structured visual metadata with a local vision-language model via Ollama, stores metadata in SQLite and embeddings in Chroma, and serves semantic search through a lightweight FastAPI dashboard.

 ## Features